| Pub. 541, Partnerships |

 Allocate any basis increase required in rule (2), above, first to properties with unrealized appreciation to the extent

-appreciation.
-(If the basis increase is less than the total unrealized appreciation, allocate it among those properties in
+of the unrealized appreciation.
+If the basis increase is less than the total unrealized appreciation, allocate it among those

 Example.

-To figure her basis in each property, Julie first assigns bases of $5,000 to property A and $10,000 to property B (their adjusted
+To figure her basis in each property, Eun first assigns bases of $5,000 to property A and $10,000 to property B (their adjusted

 Allocating a basis decrease.